IMPORTANT INFORMATION & INSTRUCTIONS

 Keep young children away from the appliance and store the appliance out of children’s reach.

 This appliance must be used OUTDOORS ONLY, away from flammable substances and materials.
+Do not try lighting a charcoal grill in the garage either, even if its raining or snowing.

 Always point the appliance downwards to avoid the flame flaring.
 If flaring occurs, move the gas container to the upright position for a few seconds.